-Vice Chairman of the Board of Directors since 2017, non-executive, independent member of the Board of Directors since 2005, member of the Compensation Committee since 2008 and its Chairman since 2015.
+Vice Chairman of the Board of Directors since 2017, nonexecutive, independent member of the Board of Directors since 2005, member of the Compensation Committee since 2008 and its Chairman since 2015.

-Trustee and Speaker of the Martin Hilti Family Trust and member of the Board of Directors of Hilti Corporation, Schaan, Liechtenstein; member of the Advisory Board of Vorwerk & Co., Wuppertal, Germany, of Ardex GmbH, Witten, Germany, and until the AGM on March 14, 2017, member of the Board of Directors of Roche Holding AG, Basel, Switzerland; President of the Board of Trustees of the ETH Zurich Foundation, Zurich, Switzerland; Professor emeritus at the ETH Zürich, Zurich, Switzerland.
+Trustee and Speaker of the Martin Hilti Family Trust and member of the Board of Directors of Hilti Corporation, Schaan, Liechtenstein; President of the Board of Trustees of the ETH Zurich Foundation, Zurich, Switzerland; Professor emeritus at the Swiss Federal Institute of Technology (ETH), Zurich, Switzerland; member of the Advisory Board of Vorwerk & Co., Wuppertal, Germany until May 2019.